technomancy/leiningen/doc/TEMPLATES.md

     $ lein install

-You should then be able to run `lein new liquid-cool myproject` from any directory on your system.
+You should then be able to run `lein new us.technomancy/liquid-cool myproject` from any directory on your system.

 ## Templating System